Victor055/Rest-Mex2026-mt5-Synthetic-Tourism-Reviews/README.md

 # Rest-Mex2026-mt5-Synthetic-Tourism-Reviews
-Official implementation of the LynxesAI-LKEBUAP system for REST-MEX 2026.
+Official implementation of the LynxesAI-LKEBUAP team for REST-MEX 2026.